The Coronavirus and MERS: Viral Infection and Prevention

 The MERS coronavirus, or MERS-CoV, was first observed in 2012 in Saudi Arabia.
 Researchers know that it's potentially dangerous, but they still have much to learn about the virus.

-The death rate from the infection (35%) is worrying.
+The death rate from the infection (33%) might be a concern.
 WHO says that it may be lower than believed, however.
 Infected people without symptoms or with only minor ones may not be diagnosed with MERS and are therefore not included in the statistics.
 In addition, health agencies say that the current risk of infection is low for residents of North America.
 The CDC (Centers for Disease Control and Prevention) says that at the moment only two cases of MERS have been diagnosed in the United States.
 Both patients were healthcare workers and likely became infected in Saudi Arabia.
 They were both treated in hospital and recovered from the infection.

 Health officials are aware of the potential for the virus to spread globally and are continuing to monitor the situation.
 They also say that we should follow the recommended procedures for reducing the chance of a viral infection.
 These procedures are described below.